Greater Growth Scenarios

 - The Greater Suburban/Greenfield Growth scenario has mixed results with notable improvements in safety and emissions that offset its negative effects related to congestion and goods movement.

 The next phase of the study (Phase 3) will evaluate the mandatory segments on the basis of cost and construction complexity, permitting challenges, project readiness, and congestion relief in order to provide a tiering of the segments for further study and consideration.
-Tier 1 and 2 segments will be analyzed with the Greater Growth Scenarios to provide insight for their consideration in the HRTPO 2050 Long Range Transportation Plan.
+Tier 1 segments will be analyzed with the Greater Growth Scenarios to provide insight for their consideration in the HRTPO 2050 Long Range Transportation Plan.